glennj/exercism.io/groovy/anagram/README.md

 # Anagram

+Welcome to Anagram on Exercism's Groovy Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 An anagram is a rearrangement of letters to form a new word.
 Given a word and a list of candidates, select the sublist of anagrams of the given word.